 Virtual colonoscopy is a procedure that is done to look for small polyps or other growths inside your colon.
 Polyps that grow on the inside lining of the colon sometimes turn into colon cancers.
-The American Cancer Society recommends that men and women begin screening for colon cancer at age 50.
-If you have a family history of colon cancer or are at high risk for other reasons, your health care provider may want you to begin screening even earlier.
-Virtual colonoscopy every five years is one of several screening options.
+The American Cancer Society recommends that most men and women begin screening for colon cancer at age 50.
+If you have a family history of colon cancer or are at high risk for other reasons, your healthcare provider may want you to begin screening even earlier.
+Virtual colonoscopy every 5 years is one of several screening choices.

 Virtual colonoscopy is also called CT colonography.
 It is done by taking hundreds of cross-sectional X-rays of the colon using a powerful type of computer.
 The computer can put all the images together to create 3-D images of your colon and rectum.
-These images can then be viewed by X-ray specialists and your doctors.
-This type of imaging is called computed tomography (CT), and the machine that makes them is called a CT scanner.
-The images can also be copied, transferred, and printed.
+These images can then be looked at by your healthcare providers.
+This type of imaging is called CT.
+The machine that makes them is called a CT scanner.

-An older and still common type of colonoscopy, called conventional colonoscopy, is also done to screen for colon cancer.
-This procedure is done by placing a long, flexible, lighted scope and tiny camera into the colon so that the doctor can look at the colon directly and remove any polyps that are present.
+Conventional colonoscopy is also done to screen for colon cancer.
+This procedure is done by placing a long, flexible, lighted scope and tiny camera through the rectum and into the colon.
+This lets the healthcare provider look at the colon directly and remove any polyps that are present.

 Virtual colonoscopy has several advantages over conventional colonoscopy:

-Virtual colonoscopy is less uncomfortable and invasive than conventional colonoscopy and usually does not require any pain medication or anesthesia.
+Virtual colonoscopy is less uncomfortable and invasive than conventional colonoscopy.
+It usually does not need any pain medicine or anesthesia.

-Virtual colonoscopy takes less time and poses less risk of puncturing the large intestine.
+Virtual colonoscopy takes less time.
+It also poses less risk of puncturing the large intestine.

-Virtual colonoscopy may be used in people who have problems such as swelling, bleeding, or breathing difficulties.
-It may also be done for some people who may not be able to tolerate conventional colonoscopy.
+In certain cases, virtual colonoscopy may be used in people who have problems such as swelling, bleeding, or breathing difficulties.
+It may also be done for some people who may not be able to have conventional colonoscopy.

-Virtual colonoscopy may be able to show areas of the large intestine that conventional colonoscopy can't reach them for some reason.
+Virtual colonoscopy may be able to show areas of the large intestine if conventional colonoscopy can't reach them for some reason.
 This might be if part of the intestine is narrowed or blocked.

-Virtual colonoscopy is a safe procedure, but it's not without risk.
-Conventional colonoscopy, however, also has some drawbacks.
+Virtual colonoscopy is generally a safe procedure, but it's not without risk.
+But conventional colonoscopy also has some drawbacks.
 Among the risks and disadvantages of virtual colonoscopy:

 During virtual colonoscopy, a small, short tube is placed into your anus so that air can be pumped into your colon.
 This inflates your colon so that polyps or other growths are more easily seen.
 Pumping air into the colon carries a very small risk that it may cause a rupture.
 But the risk is thought to be much less than with conventional colonoscopy.

-Because polyps or suspicious growths cannot be removed or biopsied during virtual colonoscopy, you may still need to have a conventional colonoscopy if polyps or other suspicious areas are detected.
+Polyps or suspicious growths cannot be removed or biopsied during virtual colonoscopy.
+You will still likely need to have a conventional colonoscopy if polyps or other suspicious areas are found.

 Virtual colonoscopy can miss some polyps that may turn into cancer if they are smaller than 10 mm.
-(Some of these might be detectable by conventional colonoscopy.)
+Some of these might be seen by conventional colonoscopy.

-Virtual colonoscopy is still fairly new, and it may not always be covered by medical insurance.
+Virtual colonoscopy is still fairly new.
+It may not always be covered by health insurance.

-There may be other risks, depending on your specific medical condition.
-Be sure to discuss any concerns with your health care provider before the procedure.
+You may have other risks, depending on your health condition.
+Be sure to discuss any concerns with your healthcare provider before the procedure.

 Before having a virtual (or a conventional) colonoscopy, you will need to have a bowel prep.
 A bowel prep is a way of emptying everything solid from your colon so that the CT images will be clear.
 Here is what is often involved with a bowel prep:

-Your health care provider may ask you to limit your diet to clear liquids for a day or two before the procedure.
+Your healthcare provider may ask you to limit your diet to clear liquids for a day or two before the procedure.
 These might be water, clear broth, or an electrolyte solution.

-The day before the procedure, you will be given a strong laxative in pill form or powder dissolved in liquid to help you empty your colon.
+The day before the procedure, you will be given a strong laxative in pill or liquid form to help you empty your colon.
 You will likely have several loose or liquid bowel movements in the following hours.

-Just before the procedure you may be given a type of liquid to drink called contrast media that helps the inside of your colon appear brighter for the X-rays.
+Just before the procedure you may be given a type of liquid to drink called contrast media.
+This helps the inside of your colon show up brighter for the X-rays.

 Virtual colonoscopy can be done wherever a CT scanner is available.
 In most cases you will go to the radiology department of a hospital or medical center.
 The actual procedure takes only about 10 to 15 minutes.
 This is what usually happens during a virtual colonoscopy: